- Determining if a Patient is Qualified

-Finding a physician is essential in the process of how to get a medical card in Maine, but keep in mind, there are some differences between the medical marijuana program in Maine and programs that exist in other states.
+Finding a physician is essential in the process of how to get a medical card in Maine, but keep in mind, that there are some differences between the medical marijuana program in Maine and programs that exist in other states.

 In Maine, you do not receive your Medical Marijuana certification from the State of Maine.
 Instead, your physician is responsible for evaluating you, analyzing your medical history, determining if your medical history qualifies you, and registering you for the Maine Medical Use of Marijuana Program (MMMP).

 The first step toward receiving your certification is to meet with a doctor willing to examine you and recommend the MMMP.
 However, this can be a bit difficult, as not all physicians agree with or are required to enter qualified patients into the program.

 Fortunately, here at Heally, we specialize in connecting qualified patients with doctors who are open to CAM (complementary and alternative medicine) and support local medical marijuana programs.
 We’ll connect you with a physician specializing in medical marijuana certification in Maine, making it simple when asking how to get a medical card in Maine.

 Sometimes, your medical marijuana card may be issued within hours of your visit with your physician.